 I call Citizen Jane Politics "the Modern Girls' Guide to Picking the Leaders of the Free World" because that's exactly what it's designed to be.
 This is where you can find plain-English answers to where the candidates and elected officials really stand on issues.
-You can also find out when and where to vote, what all that political jargon means, and whether there's a debate next week that you might want to watch on TV.
+You can also find out when and where to vote, what all that political jargon means, and whether there's a debate next week that you might want to watch.
 Finally, you'll see politics through the eyes of women instead of just the eyes of men.

 Happy voting, Janes!

 Patricia Murphy, Editor